eduMalagutti/Ecco/backend/README.md

 - Comprehensive service listing and search functionality
 - Reservation management with status tracking
 - Review and rating system for service quality assurance
-- Secure payment integration (planned)

-The project is built using Spring Boot and incorporates modern security practices, and authentication.

 ## Stack
 - Java 17